-Over the last six books, we’ve explored the importance of our bodies and imagination in forming kingdom habits (Desiring the Kingdom), ways of integrating our faith and everyday work (Kingdom Calling), the importance of community in growing up in Christ and reaching out in mission (Community & Growth), how we should live our kingdom story as ‘true’ in an age of conflicting empires (Colossians Remixed), what it looks like to re-present Christ in a culture pushing Christianity away (Silence), and how to re-present Christ in a post-Christendom context (Benedict Option).
+Over the last seven books, we’ve explored the importance of our bodies and imagination in forming kingdom habits (Desiring the Kingdom), ways of integrating our faith and everyday work (Kingdom Calling), the importance of community in growing up in Christ and reaching out in mission (Community & Growth), how we should live our kingdom story as ‘true’ in an age of conflicting empires (Colossians Remixed), what it looks like to re-present Christ in a culture pushing Christianity away (Silence), how to re-present Christ in a post-Christendom context (Benedict Option), and ways of stewarding the gift of creation in an ecologically aware age (Laudato Si’).
 Each fortnightly gathering we’ve shared in the combination of rich liturgy (Taize songs, Northumbrian prayers, creative Bible reading), open discussion, reflection on art, and the designing of rich practices and habits to reinforce our identity and calling in Christ.

 Details below, and all welcome, whatever your faith commitment, tradition, or none.

-Over 4 fortnightly Thursday sessions (October 19 – November 30) at Nik & Dave’s house (152 Tanderra Way, Karana Downs; directions here) we will dialogue with Pope Francis and each other, learning how to see and steward the gift of creation.
+Over 5 Thursday sessions (March 8 – April 26) at Nik & Dave’s house (152 Tanderra Way, Karana Downs; directions here) we will dialogue with David Fitch and each other, learning how to host God’s faithful presence for the sake of the world.